vakisan/ESC639U-Web-Programming-Coursework-1/mysite/README.md

+#Notess
-# Manage.py is a python file that lets your manage your Django app.
+Manage.py is a python file that lets your manage your Django app.
 It callows executing tasks of the project such as testing and running the server.